Dorset Women cricket team

 The Dorset Women's cricket team is the women's representative cricket team for the English historic county of Dorset.
-They play their home games at various grounds across the county, including Chapel Gate, Bournemouth and are captained by Emily Roberts.
+They play their home games at various grounds across the county, including Chapel Gate, Bournemouth and are captained by Victoria Pack.
 In 2019, they played in Division Three of the final season of the Women's County Championship, and have since competed in the Women's Twenty20 Cup.
 They are partnered with the regional side Southern Vipers.

 History

 Before joining the national structure of women's cricket, Dorset Women played various games as a joint side with Hampshire Women, beginning in 1936.
+In 2001 a reformed side played Devon in a friendly match.
+The following year they began competing in the South West County Championship, with Devon and Cornwall.
 In 2005, they joined the Women's County Championship as part of the County Challenge Cup, winning their group with two wins out of three.
 However, they failed to gain promotion in the play-off round.
 Joining the County Championship proper in 2008, Dorset have since always competed in the lowest tier of the competition.
 Their best finish was 2nd in Division Five South & West in 2011, but in the three following years failed to win a game, and in the five seasons since have only won one game per season.
 In the Women's Twenty20 Cup, which they joined for its inaugural season in 2009, they have also always played in the bottom tier of competition, achieving their best season in 2018, winning four out of eight games.
 In 2021, they competed in the South West Group of the Twenty20 Cup, finishing 4th with 2 victories, both on the same day against Wiltshire, with Dorset batter Victoria Pack hitting 79* in the first match and 115* in the second.
 They finished bottom of their group in the 2022 Women's Twenty20 Cup.
 They also joined the South Central Counties Cup in 2022, finishing bottom in the inaugural edition.
+They again finished bottom of their Women's Twenty20 Cup group in 2023, whilst they finished fifth out of six in the South Central Counties Cup.
+In 2024, the side finished 8th in their group in the Twenty20 Cup and 9th in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.

+Notable players

+Players who have played for Dorset and played internationally are listed below, in order of first international appearance (given in brackets):